17 Popular Turkish Desserts that You Simply Can’t Miss

 Because pistachios increase energy levels and reduce morning fatigue, this is often eaten for breakfast by locals in Gaziantep.

 The flavor of this dessert is so incredibly lovely.
 Enjoy!
-This post on the 7 Regions has lots of other regional food recommendations.
+This post on Turkey’s 7 Regions has lots of other regional food recommendations.

 A tray of three different baklava and a turkish tea.
 Pistachio baklava, Tratitional Turkish Baklava, and Chocolate Baklava